 | Saskatchewan | Contact SK for 2026 | Non-resident available | Yes | Under 16 | Varies |

 Important: Fees above are subject to change.
 Always confirm current rates directly with your provincial Ministry of Natural Resources or Wildlife before purchasing.
-See the DFO Fisheries and Oceans Canada portal for all federal tidal and saltwater regulations.
+For B.C. tidal waters, start with the DFO Pacific recreational fishing licence page.
+For other saltwater questions, use the relevant Fisheries and Oceans Canada regional guidance.

 3. Free Fishing Days in Canada: 2026 Calendar